RuihaoQiu/Recommender-Systems-based-on-NLP/Introduction.md

 ## Introduction
-Recommender systems is one of most successful machine learning applications.
-We are exposed to the items/informations recommended by these systems everywhere in our daily life.
+Recommender systems is one of the most successful machine learning applications.
+We are exposed to the products/informations recommended by these systems everywhere in our daily life.

 This project will introduce several recommender systems in NLP, specifically in the domain of online recruitment.
 I will explain the important ideas behind the recommender systems in our web application, it might be also similar with those in recruiting platforms like LinkedIn, Xing.

 One of my main jobs is to design and develop recommender systems on the skill-based matching app.
-Before going into this specific recommender system, I would like to go over the general concepts and methods of current recommender system in different domains.
+Before getting into this specific topic, I would like to go over the general concepts and methods of current recommender system in different domains.

 ### Recommender system in general
 Recommender system is just a machine that introduce the users to products that they might be interested in.
-They are everywhere in our daily life.
+They can be:

 - E-commerce platforms, such as Amazon, recommend their customers various of products based on huge amount of data from millions of customers and products.
 - Entertainment providers, such as Youtube, Spotify and Netflix, recommend songs and movies to their users.